minok00/SemEval-2018-task12/README.md

 ## Code description
 We changed original raw data into preprocessed data in advance, so this code use the preprocessed data.
-So this repo didn't contain some code about preprocessing.
+So this repo dosen't contain some code about preprocessing.
 And, All hyper parameter is set to be default value, which is same with our paper.
-You can check our code by just typing 'python GIST_hongking9.py'
+You can check our code by just typing 'python GIST_hongking9.py' in command line

 ## Library requirement
 theano, lasagne, pickle, numpy, os, time, mkl